 From all this, I think we have a serious problem with the donor-centered approach.
 Namely that the pervasiveness of this model in our sector may be perpetuating the very inequity that we are seeking to address as a sector.
 Continue reading

-Meanwhile, my wife and I started sleep-training our kids this weekend.
+Meanwhile, m partner and I started sleep-training our kids this weekend.
 It has been rough these past few nights, with the anguished, tormented wailing lasting for hours.
 And that’s just from us.
 The kids are even worse!
 Anyway, because of that, I don’t know how coherent I’ll be for this post.
 Everyone in our sector has been on edge lately, so I wrote the Nonprofit Serenity Prayer.
 Here it is below.
 May it be a beacon to you in the bleakest of times.
 Continue reading

 I know you are extremely busy.
 I mean, you are technically a nonprofit, and this is December after all.
 My colleagues are wrapped up in licking thousands of envelopes, handwriting tons of thank-you notes, organizing a gazillion events for the community, and consuming leftover holiday party wine and chips.
 (Stop judging us, Santa.
 Like your lunch is always so balanced).
 Since they are occupied with year-end tasks, I asked my colleagues what they wanted from you, and I’m synthesizing their responses, to save you some time.
 I am writing a letter to you on behalf of all of us in the nonprofit sector.